michaelschulte/BlindHaste/README.md

 Acknowledgments
 ---------------

-We thank the traffic division of the City of Zurich for providing the speed measurements; Kevin Brooks, Timothy Pleskac, and Paolo Pretto for comments on an earlier version of the manuscript; and the magnificent Susannah Goss for editing the manuscript.
+We thank the traffic division of the City of Zurich for providing the speed measurements; Kevin Brooks, Timothy Pleskac, and Paolo Pretto for comments on an earlier version of the manuscript.